PeppeL-G/bagawork/docs/src/routes/(other)/implementation/framework/+page.md

 ### FrameworkApp & FrameworkPage VS App & Page
-To hide framework implementation details as much as possible from the ones implementing Bagawork apps, `App` and `Page` contains no framework logic:
+To hide framework implementation details as much as possible from the ones implementing BagaWork apps, `App` and `Page` contains no framework logic:

 * The logic for `App` is implemented in `FrameworkApp` (it has access to the `App` that should be used, and an instance of it)
 * The logic for `Page` is implemented in `FrameworkPage` (it has a access to the currently shown `Page`, and an instance of it)

-Bagawork then uses `FrameworkApp` and `FrameworkPage`, and they in turn use the provided `App` and `Page` classes when they need to get some info from them.
+BagaWork then uses `FrameworkApp` and `FrameworkPage`, and they in turn use the provided `App` and `Page` classes when they need to get some info from them.

 <Mermaid>
 flowchart LR